imalao/ghc2019_workshop/README.md

   This example code is in the public domain.
  */

-// Pin 13 has an LED connected on most Arduino boards.
-// give it a name:
-int led = 13;
+// digital pin connected to your LED int led = 13;

 // the setup routine runs once when you press reset: